 As you can see, the most common first ingredient in Natural Planet is organic chicken.
-The most common 2nd ingredient is organic turkey liver, followed by organic turkey broth, tricalcium phosphate, and agar-agar.
+The most common 2nd ingredient is chicken meal, followed by organic chicken liver, organic barley, and agar-agar.

 Natural Planet does not use any artificial food coloring dyes.
 According to our records, none of the 3 Natural Planet cat foods contain artificial food dyes.

 Artificial food coloring dyes are unnecessary and potentially harmful ingredients.
 In general, we not not recommend feeding any pet foods that contain artificial dyes.

 In 2010, the CSPI raised serious concerns regarding the safety of many artificial dyes.
 Most of the studies referenced by the CSPI involved prolonged or excessive consumption.
 Since most cats consume the same foods throughout their lives, concerns raised by the CSPI are alarming to say the least.

 To read more about Artificial Food Dyes, click here.